baronvonbirra/demo-qa-form/README.md

 - _npm i_
 - _npx cypress run_ > for Cypress headless mode
 - _npx cypress open_ > for Cypress browser mode

+- Alternatively, you can watch the _registration.feature.mp4_ video for a quick visual check as well.